Skip to Content

 Edinburgh Castle

-Practical info: The Castle is open from 9.30 am to 6 pm daily, with the last entry at 5 pm.
+Practical info: The Castle is open daily from 9.30 am to 5-6 pm depending on the season.
+The last entry is one hour before the closing time.
 The Edinburgh Castle website suggests various itineraries to help make sure you see everything during your visit.
 Alternatively, you can hire an audio guide or opt for a guided tour.

 Good to know: As this is an extremely popular attraction and a must-see during any trip to Edinburgh, I strongly recommend booking in advance in order to avoid disappointment.
 Also bear in mind the fact that there is a lot of walking up and down hills involved.
 While this means that you get unparalleled views of the city, it also means you need to wear comfortable shoes.
 Even in summer, it can feel quite chilly, so wrap up warmly too.